 Who decides my credit score, and how do they do it?

-While your score takes a few things into account, the three most important factors FICO uses to determine your credit score are:
+The most important factors used to determine your credit score are:

-• Total amount owed.
+- Total credit usage.
 Owing large amounts can negatively affect your score, and keep tabs on your credit utilization.
 Credit utilization is the amount of available credit that you’re currently using.
-For instance, suppose you have one credit card with a credit limit of $5,000, and you have a balance of $250 that you owe.
-Your credit utilization rate is 5% ($250 divided by $5,000).
-Experts recommend you keep your rate below 30%; lower is better if you want an excellent credit score.
+For instance, if you have a balance of $250 on a credit card with a $5,000 limit, your credit utilization rate is 5% ($250 divided by $5,000).
+Experts recommend you keep your rate below 30%.
+Lower utilization is better if you want an excellent credit score.

-• Length of credit history.
+- Length of credit history.
 Starting early with credit and good spending habits will eventually give you a long, excellent credit history.
-Luckily for teens and twenty-somethings, less emphasis is placed on length of credit history than the first two factors.
+Luckily for teens and twenty-somethings, less emphasis is placed on length of credit history than the first few factors.

 How do debit and credit cards help my credit score?